vincentbrison/dualcache/README.md

 CAUTION
 =======
  - This project is in alpha state.
 You should not used it except for experimental purposes.
- - This project is only supported for Gradle build system 5if you use an IDE, only Android Studio is supported).
+ - This project is only supported for Gradle build system (if you use an IDE, only Android Studio is supported).

 vb-android-library-cache
 ========================